Australian Stuttering Treatment Centre

 -

-understanding the general characteristics of stuttering in school-age children
+Understand the general characteristics of stuttering in school-age children

 -

-assessing and measuring stuttering in this population
+Assess and measure stuttering in this population

 -

-gaining an understanding of the role of the speech pathologist when working with this population
+Gain an understanding of the role of the speech pathologist when working with this population

 -